+Chris off the South Foreland Tony up a tower in Sienna [still sailing after all these years] [Tuscany wine, architecture, and wine] Now, you'd never guess by looking at me (Chris) that I'm an art lover, so here is some of my favourite art.
+These are from Horta; try and guess where that is from the following murals.
 Well, you should have got it by that one.
 They are, of course, on a sea wall; around the harbour of Horta, in the Azores (you can see Espalamaca Head on the left above, which protects the harbour to the north; and the big rock in front of Madalena on Pico, to the right - east - in the haze).
 This the ocean sailor's rendezvous, since you can't get there except by sailing across a thousand miles of ocean or more.
 Until recently, that is, when it got an airport - the blight of many an island paradise.

-Got to be honest, I'd sooner go by boat - I prefer a Force 9 in a 32-foot boat in mid-ocean to that, it seems a whole lot safer.
+Got to be honest, I'd sooner go by boat - I prefer a Force 9 in a 32-foot boat in mid-ocean to that, it seems a whole lot safer. * UK slang: 'hairy' = well risky = ensure Last Will & Testament is in the post

 It seems unfair to only comment on one of these works, as they are all noteworthy.
 When you consider they are done on a rough old harbour wall somewhere in the middle of the Atlantic, with paint bought from the local hardware shop (in a Portuguese outpost mostly forgotten by the world) and passed around between the boat crews, they are really something.
 The one above for the Swedish yacht Trygvason is done in wonderful pastel shades that don't come out well in this quick snap of mine.
-Many of these people are highly skilled, and probably graphic designers and so on in their land-locked lives.
+Many of these people are highly skilled, and perhaps graphic designers and so on in their land-locked lives.

 One of my favourites.
 The marine world is of course divided into rag & stick merchants or stinkpot pilots - and these Martians look suspiciously like the latter.